yw5aj/autoinventor/README.md

 ## Acknowledgements

+- OpenAI for their GPT models
-- Anthropic for their powerful Claude AI model
+- Anthropic for their Claude AI model
 - Google for providing access to the Patents Public Dataset

 ## Disclaimer